1105-palanca-mychaila/Snowfall-Program/README.md

 An example executable is provided in this repository.
 You should be able to run it from your project folder.
 If you encounter a “permission denied” error when attempting to run the executable, type ```chmod u+x orderExecutable``` into the terminal and try running the executable again.
 ### Hints:
+- The vertical line is called a pipe.
+It's on your keyboard, if you use the Shift + \ key (above the Enter key).
+- The double lines are equals (=) and the single lines are dashes (-).
 - Make sure you try out different test cases!
 - Play close attention to using scanf with variables.
 - Make sure you control the formatting of any floating-point output.